omgnetwork/elixir-omg/apps/omisego_watcher/README.md

 ## Configure the `omisego_watcher` app
 Create another copy of the configuration file.
 The values for `contract_addr`, `txhash_contract` and `authority_addr` should be the same as the `omisego_api` app.
 However, `leveldb_path` should be set to a different directory than `omisego_watcher`.

-The confiration file should look something like this:
+The configuration file should look something like this:

 ```
 use Mix.Config